OthankQ/100-days-of-code/r1-log.md

 ### R2D59

 Quiz app in progress.
 On getting used to structuring code in MVC design pattern.
 Using UIAlertController is confusing that I had expected.

+### R2D60

+Finished the quiz app.
+Learned how to incorporate third party objective-c code using bridging header file.